 Flooding affected 99% of all counties within the United States between 1996 and 2019.
-Of all flood claims, as many as 25% are from homeowners who live outside of flood zones.
-The point is simple: flood insurance is an important protection for all homeowners no matter how well they believe they are prepared or where they live.
+Of all flood claims, as many as 25% are from homeowners living outside flood zones.
+The point is simple: flood insurance is an important protection for all homeowners, no matter how well they believe they are prepared or where they live.
 Having the right flood insurance coverage is the difference between restoring your home after a flood event and wondering where to go next during one of the darkest moments a homeowner can experience.

 2. Windstorm and Hail Damage Isn’t Always Standard

-Windstorms can bring a tremendous amount of damage to your home as can hail, and without the right kind of homeowners insurance or policies in place, you’ll be left picking up the bill yourself.
+Windstorms can bring a tremendous amount of damage to your home, as can hail, and without the right kind of homeowners insurance or policies in place, you’ll be left picking up the bill yourself.
 There are many forms in which windstorms and hail can cause havoc to your home.
-The active hurricane seasons bringing in powerful storms may make the headlines, as do tornadoes, but even severe thunderstorms can send serious damage to everything in its path.
+The active hurricane seasons bringing in powerful storms may make the headlines, like tornadoes, but even severe thunderstorms can seriously damage everything in their path.
 At TGS Insurance, we want our clients prepared for everything that comes their way.
-This is why we include windstorm/hail coverage in our clients’ homeowners insurance policies automatically with a 2% deductible.
+This is why we automatically include windstorm/hail coverage in our clients’ homeowners insurance policies with a 2% deductible.
 Our commitment is to help our clients prepare for what may go wrong and rebuild if it ever comes true.